uhub/awesome-actionscript-sorted/README.md

 * [knock.as](https://github.com/dbrock/knock.as) - Lightweight ActionScript 3 testing
 * [mockolate](https://github.com/drewbourne/mockolate) - fake chocolate, mock objects and test spies for AS3
 * [flexspec](https://github.com/BLC/flexspec) - Flex testing library with a more RSpec style syntax then a TestUnit one
+* [Screenshot](https://github.com/honzabrecka/Screenshot) - Screenshot is an ActionScript 3 util for integration testing of UI components.
+It perfectly works with FlexUnit testing flow and Flex Framework UI components.
+* [RobotEyes](https://github.com/Stray/RobotEyes) - UI end-to-end testing gubbins to use within test cases

 ## Native Extension